byutrg/baseterm-api/README.md

 # BaseTerm API

-A Symfony project created on September 16, 2015, 3:57 pm.
+A Symfony project created on April 4, 2016.

 BaseTerm API is an open-source Symfony based API intended to be used by [BaseTerm](https://github.com/byutrg/baseterm).
 BaseTerm API stores all termbase related information used by BaseTerm.
 The API can be very picky currently about the kinds of TBX files it will accept.